kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 ### Github Actions

-Github Actions will be the CI/CD tool of choice for this course.
-The behavior is similar to CircleCI or even Travis which you may have used previously.
+[GitHub Actions](https://github.com/features/actions) will be the CI/CD tool of choice for this course.
 Google also offers [Cloud Build](https://cloud.google.com/cloud-build), and a [step-by-step guide to deploying to GKE](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-gke) with it.
 You can return here to implement deployment with Cloud Build if you have credits left over after the course!

 Create a file .github/workflows/main.yaml.
 We'll want the workflow to do 3 things: